tintintti/madonruoka/README.md

 # Madonruoka

-Simple app for tracking snake (or other reptile) feeding times.
+Simple app for keeping track of snake (or other reptile) feeding times.